lafonsecallorca/precipitation_prediction_model/README.md

 Target Variable Transformation​

-Transformed the target variable 'PRCP' to enhance prediction accuracy using appropriate scaling techniques.​
+Transformed the target variable 'PRCP' to enhance prediction accuracy using appropriate scaling techniques.</body>

+    ​

 <h2>Data Splitting and Model Validation</h2>
 Explain the data splitting strategy (e.g., 70/30 split) and the techniques employed for validating the models.
 Mention any specific considerations for each model.